tkhamez/swagger-eve-php/docs/Api/CorporationApi.md

 Get corporation icon

-Get the icon urls for a corporation  ---  This route is cached for up to 3600 seconds  --- [Diff of the upcoming changes](https://esi.evetech.net/diff/latest/dev/#GET-/corporations/{corporation_id}/icons/)
+Get the icon urls for a corporation  ---  This route is cached for up to 3600 seconds

 ### Example